-Best cloud backup services
+Best cloud backup services of 2019

 You could try to protect yourself by copying files to local drives, but that takes time and effort.
 It also leaves you vulnerable to fire, theft and hardware failure, which is why automatically uploading your files to a cloud backup service is often a better idea.